likeablob/rename-kicad-project/README.md

 And as you expected, `--dry-run` also works with `clone`.

 ## How it works
-For the folks who wouldn't want to rely on someone's script, here is the basic work flow of this tool;
+For the folks who wouldn't want to rely on someone's script, here is a basic explanation of how this tool works;
 1. In the given source directory, glob `*.pro` files and based on the first found one, determine the current project name. (`${PROJECT_NAME}.pro`)
 2. Determine target files with globbing `${PROJECT_NAME}.*` and including some special files like `fp-lib-table`.
 3. Rename the target files in place (`rename`) or copy the files into the specified destination (`clone`).
 That' it!